Abelianization and fixed point properties of units in integral group rings

-\Cref{theorem difference GE2 and E2} also indicates that in order to understand $\U(R)^{ab}$ for some almost-universal $\GE_2$-ring, one may ``increase its size'' to $\GE_2(R)$ and instead investigate its abelianization (which will be the content of the following subsection).
-Recall that the Borel subgroup of $\GE_2(R)$, denoted $\B_2(R)$, is the subgroup consisting of the upper-triangular matrices with units on the diagonal, i.e. $\B_2(R) = \{ \left( \right) \mid x\in R, \alpha, \beta \in \U(R) \}$.
+\Cref{theorem difference GE2 and E2} also indicates that in order to understand $\U(R)^{ab}$ for some ring $R$ which is almost-universal for $\GE_2$, one may ``increase its size'' to $\GE_2(R)$ and instead investigate its abelianization (which will be the content of the following subsection).
+Recall that the \emph{Borel subgroup} of $\GE_2(R)$, denoted $\B_2(R)$, is the subgroup consisting of the upper-triangular matrices with units on the diagonal, i.e. $\B_2(R) = \{ \left( \right) \mid x\in R, \alpha, \beta \in \U(R) \}$.

 \begin{proposition} Let $R$ be a ring, finitely generated as $\Z$-module, which is almost-universal for $\GE_2$, then the following properties are equivalent: \begin{enumerate} \item $\U(R)^{ab}$ is finite, \item $\B_2(R)^{ab}$ is finite, \item $\GE_2(R)^{ab}$ is finite. \end{enumerate} \end{proposition} \begin{proof} It is easy to calculate that for any $a \in R$ we get and clearly also $D_2(R)' \leq B_2(R)'$.
 This shows that $B_2(R)^{ab}$ is an epimorphic image of the group $H \times D_2(R)^{ab} \cong H \times \U(R)^{ab} \times \U(R)^{ab}$, where $H$ is some finitely generated abelian group of exponent $2$ (and so it is finite).
 Hence, if $\U(R)^{ab}$ is finite then also $B_2(R)$ has finite abelianization.